This article was updated on February 9, 2023

 - Carpet cleaning

 - Cleaning hard-to-reach areas

 - Move-out cleaning

-You may have been hired to make sure a home is spotless before an event and, now that the party's over, you might be called back to help tidy up the aftermath with a thorough cleaning.
+You may have been hired to make sure a home is spotless before an event and, now that the party's over, you might be called back to help tidy up the aftermath, leaving the clean house how it started pre-party..
 After-event cleaning usually demands the following:

 - Dirty dish scrubbing